 This approach is designed to help nonfederal entities to comply with the security requirements using the systems and practices they already have in place, rather than trying to use government-specific approaches.

-These security requirements apply to any component of nonfederal systems and organizations that process, store or transmit CUI, or provide security protection for a component.
+These security requirements apply to any component of non-federal systems and organizations that process, store, or transmit CUI, or provide security protection for such components.

-Note: the use of information system has been replaced by the term system to reflect a more broad-based, holistic definition that could include general purpose information systems, industrial and process control systems, cyber-physical systems and individual devices that are part of the Internet of Things (IoT).
+Note: The term' information system' has been replaced by 'system' to reflect a more broad-based, holistic definition that encompasses general-purpose information systems, industrial and process control systems, cyber-physical systems, and individual devices that are part of the Internet of Things (IoT).

 NIST SP 800-171, like NIST SP 800-53, is part of the NIST Special Publications (SP) 800 series which are based on the Information Technology Laboratory's (ITL) research and guidelines.